 Look out for free inspections

 These scammers go to different houses without an appointment and offer up a free pest inspection.
 The technician, who is probably not licensed, will enter your home and inspect it.
 Then they will tell you that there is evidence of termites, bed bugs, ants, or some other pest that needs to be dealt with right away.
 They sometimes even plant dead bugs in your home so they can “discover” them.

 You should never hire someone that simply comes to your door and trust their word for a potential pest infestation.
 If you are concerned, go to a reputable company and hire a licensed exterminator.

 Permanent contracts are one of the most frustrating scams in pest control.
 It starts off very legitimate.
 The pest control professional will give you a solid estimate, he shows up on time, and he does the job he was hired to do.

 However, once he has finished, he says that a one-time treatment won’t eliminate everything.
 He will then tell you to sign a year-long contract to completely eradicate the pests.
-Even worse is that if there are still bugs after a year, the contract will renew.
+If there are still bugs after a year, the contract will renew.

-Most states have laws to prevent these sort of self-renew contracts because many people will feel the need to sign if it means more effective pest control.
+Most states have laws to prevent these self-renewing contracts because many people will feel the need to sign if it means more effective pest control.

 In reality, second treatments are not usually necessary if the pest control technician did their job properly.
-If there is a need for second treatment, then the technician should be able to tell you the reason why, but it should not take an entire year to eliminate a pest control issue, and you should never be cornered into signing a contract.
+If there is a need for a second treatment, then the technician should be able to tell you the reason why.
+It should not take an entire year to eliminate a pest control issue, and you should never be cornered into signing a contract.